Think we'd vibe?

 Defining the product solution

-With our research, we defined the user’s main pain points as being “unable to track status of all Inspection jobs”, “unclear productivity reports” and
+With our research, we defined the main pain points as being “unable to track status of all Inspection jobs”, “unclear productivity reports” and

 “unclear tracking of operations efficiency”.